 Students who take college level courses at the above-listed high school have to meet the same requirements for admissions, curriculum, and graduation requirements as the general population of students who attend St. Philip's College.
 Students must meet the basic skill requirements and rigor for any college course they take, and must maintain a 2.0 GPA to graduate.
-Students enrolled in this program must meet the requirements to be enrolled according to the Memorandum of Understanding in place between St. Philip's College - Alamo Colleges District and Calvary Chapel Christian Academy.
+Students enrolled in this program must meet the requirements to be enrolled according to the Memorandum of Understanding in place between St. Philip's College - Alamo Colleges District and San Antonio Independent School District.
 (See Appendix A).

-Calvary Chapel Christian Academy comes under the supervision of the Dean of Arts and Sciences and receives support from High School Programs, also under the Dean of Arts and Sciences.
-The Director of High School Programs, Student Support Services staff and relevant academic faculty serve as the college liaisons to area high schools and provide support by facilitating student advising, registering students for classes, coordinating acquisition of textbooks, posting grades, ensuring transcript availability, and ensuring oversight of the faculty and curriculum through the department chairs.
+Sidney Lanier High School dual credit program comes under the supervision of Dean for Academic Success Creative and Communication Arts, Science and Technology and receives support from High School Programs and Tourism, Hospitality, and Culinary Arts.
+The Director of High School Programs, Student Support Services staff and Tourism, Hospitality, and Culinary Arts academic faculty serve as the college liaisons to and provide support by facilitating student advising, registering students for classes, coordinating acquisition of textbooks, posting grades, ensuring transcript availability, and ensuring oversight of the faculty and curriculum through the department chairs.
 The Dean and Director also work with key personnel at St. Philip's College to help arrange student support services such as Disability Services as well as access to library resources.

-Faculty will be hired, if not currently employed, by the correct academic department.
+Faculty will be hired, if not currently employed, by the Tourism, Hospitality, and Culinary Arts department.
 St. Philip's College reviews faculty credentials to assure all faculty meet SACSCOC and local instructor credentialing requirements prior to teaching college level courses (2018 Principles 6.2.a).
 Once confirmed by St. Philip's College, faculty are considered adjunct faculty of St. Philip's College and participate in training and information sessions as do all other St. Philip's College adjuncts.
 Courses are taught with the same rigor as on-campus classes and students are assessed with the same student learning outcomes criteria as all other students attending St. Philip's College.